 The work life of the world has seen a drastic shift in 2020 due to the ongoing COVID-19 pandemic.
 In the U.S. alone, over 40% of the labor force are now working from home full time.
 On top of that, the pandemic has pushed our stress and anxiety levels up to soaring heights.
 These circumstances have many of us snacking and stress eating way more than we did in our pre-pandemic lives.
 The weight-gain problem is real and it’s been billed the “Quarantine 15.”

 Part of the pandemic-snacking solution lies in an old classic that resides in countless cupboards across the globe.
 The almond.
 There are many reasons why almonds stand the test of time amongst the healthiest of snack food options.
-In this article we will share three ways that almonds can benefit your health, during the pandemic and beyond.
+In this article we will share three healthy reasons to eat almonds so it can benefit your health, during the pandemic and beyond.

 #1 – Almonds Are Antioxidants